It’s What You Do With Your Time

 Without being conscious of how you are spending your time, you are likely to use the excuse that you just don’t have enough time to take on a new project or volunteer for that good cause.
 Unfortunately, the concept of not having enough time becomes the excuse for not exercising, not calling our dearest friends, not eating healthy, and not starting new projects.

-Do you truly not have enough time, or could it be that you let time slip away because you are unaware of how you spend it.
+Do you truly not have enough time, or could it be that you let time slip away because you are unaware of how you spending it.

 It’s time to start making good choices with your time.
 Take a day or two this week and record just how you are spending your time.
 Include the time it takes you to get ready for work, the time it takes you to travel to work, how you spend your time and free time at work, the time it takes for any errands, the time it takes you to do chores, and how you spend your free time.